Density-matrix model for photon-driven transport in quantum cascade lasers: Results

-Figure~\ref{Fig5}(a) shows gain (solid lines) and current density (dotted lines) as a function of the \emph{ac} field for $\pazocal{E}_{dc}= 50$ kV/cm (blue) and $\pazocal{E}_{dc}= 56$ kV/cm (red).
-The dashed black line indicates the threshold gain.
-With increasing \emph{ac} field, current density increases and peak gain decreases.
-At each bias field, the intersection of peak gain with the threshold gain determines the operational \emph{ac} field and current density~\cite{bismuto2010electrically,winge2016quantitative}.
+Figure~\ref{Fig5}(a) shows the current density as a function of the optical field for four above-threshold dc bias fields.
+Operation values of the optical field \cite{bismuto2010electrically} are denoted by circles.
 (The calculated current density under operation was plotted in Fig.~\ref{Fig2} above, and it is in much better agreement with experiment than the simulations without the laser field.)
 Figure~\ref{Fig5}(b) shows the resulting output optical power as a function of the current density.
 Data points are color-coded in order to emphasize the corresponding bias field.
 Output optical power versus $\pazocal{E}_{ac}$ for bias fields above threshold was calculated by assuming the relation for a traveling wave ($\mathrm{Power} = \pazocal{C}\pazocal{E}_{ac}^2$), where $\pazocal{C}$ is a proportionality constant that depends on design parameters of the QCL waveguide.
 For the device studied here, an output power of $\approx$ 1 W was reported for $\pazocal{E}_{ac} = 30$ kV/cm~\cite{bismuto2010electrically}, which implies $\pazocal{C} \approx 1.11^{-13}$ W.m/V. As can be seen, the calculated power agrees well with the experimental data.
-(The discrepancies at higher current densities can be attributed to the need to include higher-energy states (so-called continuum states) in the calculations.
-These parasitic leakage paths are not important near threshold, but become important at high bias.)